 There are a number of advanced analytics platforms available.
 Each offers different advantages, depending on the use case.
 These tools can be broken down into two categories: open source and proprietary.

 Open source tools have become a go-to option for many data scientists doing machine learning and prescriptive analytics.
 They include programming languages, as well as computing environments, including Hadoop and Spark.
 Users typically say they like open source advanced analytics tools because they are generally inexpensive to operate, offer strong functionality and are backed by a user community that continually innovates the tools.

 On the proprietary side, vendors including Microsoft, IBM and the SAS Institute all offer advanced analytics tools.
-Most require a deep technical background and understanding of mathematical techniques.
+Most have required a deep technical background and understanding of mathematical techniques.